 When it comes to sports involving riding animals, there are few that you can’t watch.
 The likes of ostrich racing takes place in the United States of America, for example, so it isn’t just typical things such as horses that get ridden in order to take part in races.

 Another good example of this comes in the form of pony racing, which has taken place for a long time but only formally began in 2004.
 Since then, it has gone on to become one of the United Kingdom’s fastest growing sports, playing a pivotal role in training and developing young riders.
+It is even possible to bet on pony racing.

 The Pony Racing Authority was formed in 2007, taking on the responsibility for maintaining the integrity and safety of the sport.
 This includes governing the sport not only at the racecourse level, but also at its grassroots with events such as point-to-point racing.